dustin/dustin.sallings.org/_posts/2009-01-06-git-reroot.markdown

 (even if you ask it to do something stupid).

-Recently, I was working on a project, and wanted to rebase a branch that had drifted quite a bit away agaist the master branch.  `rebase` itself wasn't getting me anywhere due to various conflicts from some partial merges and manual merges.
+Recently, I was working on a project, and wanted to rebase a branch that had drifted quite a bit away from the master branch.  `rebase` itself wasn't getting me anywhere due to various conflicts from some partial merges and manual merges.